 Simon has over 20 years experience and has previously worked as Head of Finance for Creating Futures Ltd, Sussex Oakleaf Housing Association and Knowsley Care Society.
 Voluntary roles have included serving on the Board of Prospect Housing Association, Collingwood Housing Association and as Honorary Treasurer of Mid-Sussex CVS.

-Chris joined seAp at the start of the ICAS contract in 2006 after working for the Citizens Advice Bureau as a Mental Health Project worker helping people with severe and enduring mental health difficulties, including representing their interests at Tribunals.
+Chris joined seAp at the start of the NHS Complaints Advocacy 'ICAS' contract in 2006 after working for the Citizens Advice Bureau as a Mental Health Project worker, helping people with severe and enduring mental health difficulties, including representing their interests at Tribunals.

 After achieving both a Law Degree and Postgraduate Diploma in Law, Chris’s career focussed on working in the voluntary sector.
-Now an Area Manager for our South West region, she has considerable experience of providing, developing and managing advocacy services with seAp as well as delivering advocacy training for the Qualificatio in Independent Advocacy.
+Now seAp's Area Manager for our South West region, she has considerable experience of providing, developing and managing advocacy services with seAp, as well as delivering advocacy training for the Qualification in Independent Advocacy.
 Chris carries senior management responsibility for seAp's Standard Operating Procedures and our specialist Focus Groups which ensure good practice is developed and shared across the organisation.